ESOF-423/Bindex/Documentation/UserDocumentation.md

 # What is Bindex.tk?

 Bindex.tk is a web application meant to make the task of managing senior community centers simple.
-We hope the final product will give members and staff the ability to keep track of everything your center offers with an easy-to-use and effective toolset:
+We hope the final product will give your members and staff the ability to keep track of everything your center offers with an easy-to-use and effective toolset:
 * Administrator tools

    With Administrator tools, you'll be able to manage members and volunteers and all of their information.